Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: Abstract

 \section{Abstract}

-Underwater glider robots have become an indispensable tool for ocean sampling.
-Although stakeholders are calling for tools to manage increasingly large fleets of gliders, successful autonomous long-term deployments have thus far been scarce, which hints at a lack of suitable methodologies and systems.
-In this work, we formulate glider navigation planning as a stochastic shortest-path Markov Decision Process and propose a sample-based online planner based on Monte Carlo Tree Search.
-Samples are generated by a physics-informed simulator that captures uncertain execution of controls and ocean current forecasts while remaining computationally tractable.
-The simulator parameters are fitted using historical glider data.
-We integrate these methods into an autonomous command-and-control system for Slocum gliders that enables closed-loop replanning at each surfacing.
-The resulting system was validated in two field deployments in the North Sea totalling approximately 3 months and 1000 km of autonomous operation.
-Results demonstrate improved efficiency compared to straight-to-goal navigation and show the practicality of sample-based planning for long-term marine autonomy.
+Underwater glider robots have become indispensable for ocean sampling, yet fully autonomous long-term operation remains rare in practice.
+Although stakeholders are calling for tools to manage increasingly large fleets of gliders, existing methods have seen limited adoption due to their inability to account for environmental uncertainty and operational constraints.
+In this work, we demonstrate that uncertainty-aware online navigation planning can be deployed in real-world glider missions at scale.
+We formulate the problem as a stochastic shortest-path Markov Decision Process and propose a sample-based online planner based on Monte Carlo Tree Search.
+Samples are generated by a physics-informed simulator calibrated on real-world glider data that captures uncertain execution of controls and ocean current forecasts while remaining computationally tractable.
+Our methodology is integrated into an autonomous system for Slocum gliders that performs closed-loop replanning at each surfacing.
+The system was validated in two North Sea deployments totalling approximately 3 months and 1000 km, representing the longest fully autonomous glider campaigns in the literature to date.
+Results demonstrate improvements of up to 9.88\% in dive duration and 16.51\% in path length compared to standard straight-to-goal navigation, including a statistically significant path length reduction of $9.55\%$ in a field deployment.

-\section{Introduction}
+\section{INTRODUCTION}

 \IEEEPARstart{O}{cean} sampling is the process of measuring indicators such as temperature, salinity, oxygen, and biomass.
-It is a crucial task with many applications in the sciences including biology, ecology, climatology, and meteorology.
-Findings based on these observations can inform policy around societal issues such as the management of the resources and ecosystems of the ocean.
-Ocean sampling is inherently challenging, since it involves measuring a turbulent fluid over a range of possible scales~\cite{rudnickUnderwaterGlidersOcean2004}.
+It is a crucial task with many applications in the sciences including biology, ecology, oceanography, climatology, and meteorology.
+Findings based on these observations can inform policy around societal issues such as the management of marine resources and ecosystems.
+Ocean sampling is inherently challenging, since it involves measuring a dynamic fluid over a range of temporal and spatial scales~\cite{rudnickUnderwaterGlidersOcean2004}.